threelittlemonkeys/text-classification-pytorch/cnn/README.md

-# CNNs for Text Classification
+# CNNs for Text Classification in PyTorch

 A PyTorch implementation of Convolutional Neural Networks (CNNs) for text classification.